nordquip/sousms/doc/UCTradeEngineSell.md

 * Sufficient shares of stocks for transaction

 ### Post Conditions
-*Transaction successful reply with receipt
+* Transaction successful reply with receipt
 * Not an authorized user
-*User does not have stock to be sold
+* User does not have stock to be sold
 * User does not have enough shares for transaction

 ### Dialog
-1. User Log into account.
+1. User Log into account
 	Output error if user does not have account.
 2. Enters stock symbol, and amount of shares.
 3. Confirm transaction